 9. System Memory

 The system memory inside a laptop or computer works by storing info that the computer is actively using so that it can be accessed fast.
-The more programs you load up, the more system memory used.
+The more programs you load up, the more system memory is used.

 For budget laptops, make sure it’s at least 4GB of RAM (Random Access Memory).
 For mid-range to top-range laptops, it must be at least 8GB of RAM or higher.